 A Game Divided takes as its starting point the events during the match between Yorkshire and Middlesex at Sheffield in July 1924, which provoked a falling-out between the counties.
 These events and how they were portrayed shine a light on many of the divisions in English cricket of the time – between north and south, amateur and professional, employer and employee, and between different perspectives on sportsmanship and the style in which the game should be played.
 The book looks at the triumphs and troubles that shaped Yorkshire cricket in the 1920s and asks just how great was this side of match-winners.

-The third volume in Jeremy Lonsdale’s Yorkshire series, it is currently available in discounted packages with either or both of the previous volumes: Package A also includes the first book, A Game Taken Seriously, Package B includes the second, A Game Sustained, and Package C comprises all three books.
+The third volume in Jeremy Lonsdale’s Yorkshire series, it is currently available in a discounted package with the first book, A Game Taken Seriously.
+The second, A Game Sustained, has now sold out.